domonik/neat_Pong/README.md

 ####  Fitness
 For training it is necessary to create a fitness function that represents how well the neural network performs in its specific task.
-Here the task is quite simple as it is only necessary to decide whether it is an good idea to move the pong paddle either up or down at every frame.
+Here, the task is quite simple as it is only necessary to decide whether it is an good idea to move the pong paddle either up or down at every frame.
 Therefore a specified parameter is added to the fitness if the AI successfully deflects a ball (LEARNING_PARAM1) or holds the paddle at the same height as the ball (LEARNING_PARAM2).
 As deflecting the ball is much more important than holding the paddle at the same height, it is a good idea to set the LEARNING_PARAM1 much higher than the other parameter.
-Additionally, the second parameter is added every frame whilst the deflection parameter can only be added at the frame where the ball is deflected.
+Additionally, the second parameter is added every frame, whilst the deflection parameter can only be added at the frame where the ball is deflected.